 Conclusion

 The purpose of this chapter has been to review the underlying assumptions of middle power theory and explore the possibility of its transfer to regional hierarchies, with a particular focus on the Middle East.
+In this endeavor, the chapter has engaged critically with middle power theory to disentangle its assumptions from their Western origins.
+First, while middle power research program has focused on traditional and emerging middle powers, this chapter has moved beyond these geographical focus and attempted to adapt the concept of the international relations of the Middle East.
+Second, this chapter has opted for the concept of “regional middle power,” which examines the role of influential actors whose influence remains limited to regional boundaries.
+From that perspective, the chapter has transferred the level of analysis from the international to the regional.
+Third, the chapter has challenged the common assumption that middle power pursue normative, virtuous foreign policy behavior.
+Instead, evidence from the Middle East challenges this assumption and suggests that middle powers can be driven by the pursuit of status and interest.

-It has also established an analytical framework through which we can better understand the behavior of regional middle powers beyond the so-called virtuous foreign policies of middle powers in the international system.
-The chapter has made the distinction between middle powers and regional middle powers to delineate the scope of this analytical framework.
-Regional middle power behavior is the result of interaction between capabilities, foreign policy roles, and orientations.
-In other words, realist and constructivist explanations of middle powers should be integrated.
+Furthermore, the chapter has also established an analytical framework to understand the behavior of regional middle powers beyond the so-called virtuous foreign policies of middle powers in the international system.
+The framework has made the distinction between middle powers and regional middle powers to delineate the scope of the analysis.
+In accounting for regional middle power behavior, the framework has combined realist and constructivist elements.
+Accordingly, regional middle power behavior is the result of interaction between structure, foreign policy roles, and orientations.
+Structure refers to the position of the state in the relative power distribution.
 While states must possess a certain level of military and economic capabilities to act as regional middle powers, such power is not sufficient on its own.
 States must also act in a way that attains recognition of their self-ascribed status.
-Regional middle powers carry these roles following certain orientations, either status-quo or revisionist.
+Hence, regional middle powers play several roles, such as custodian, protector, meditator, etc. In addition, regional middle powers carry these roles following certain orientations, either status-quo or revisionist.
+Whereas some regional middle power can perform certain roles with the aim to maintain the current regional order, others perform roles to revise and restructure the regional system.

-As middle power theory can be adapted to provide novel insights about state behavior in the Middle East, the region offers invaluable opportunity for theory development within this research program.
-First, examining middle powers beyond the Western context provides further hypotheses about the conduct of middle power foreign policy within authoritarian regimes.
+While middle power theory adaptation to regional hierarchies provides novel insights about state behavior in the Middle East, the region offers invaluable opportunity for theory development within this research program.
+First, examining middle powers beyond the Western context provides further hypotheses about the conduct of middle power foreign policy of authoritarian regimes.
 In addition, middle power theory in its development during the Cold War and post-Cold War periods has focused on the role of middle powers within bipolar and unipolar structures of the international system.
-The regional system in the Middle East provides an invaluable opportunity to test middle power theory and its hypotheses under the conditions of multipolarity, which might extend the theory’s explanatory boundaries to include other regions in the world system and potentially lead to future cross-regional analyses.
+The regional system in the Middle East provides an invaluable opportunity to test middle power theory and its hypotheses under the conditions of multipolarity, which can extend the theory’s explanatory boundaries to include other regions in the world system and potentially lead to future cross-regional analyses.